commercetools/sphere-node-product-csv-sync/README.md

 - name
 - description
 - slug
+- metaTitle
+- metaDescriptions
+- metaKeywords

 > Further any custom attribute of type `ltext` can be filled with several language values.

 Using the command line option `--language`, you can define in which language the values should be imported.

+> Using the `--language` option you can define only a single language

 Multiple languages can be imported by defining for each language an own column with the following schema:
 ```